meganz/MEGAcmd/contrib/docs/commands/exclude.md

 Usage: `exclude [(-a|-d) pattern1 pattern2 pattern3]`
 <pre>
 These default rules will be used when creating new syncs.
 Existing syncs won't be affected.
-To modify the exclusion rules of existing syncs, use sync-ignore.
+To modify the exclusion rules of existing syncs, use mega-sync-ignore.

 Options:
  -a pattern1 pattern2 ...	adds pattern(s) to the exclusion list